Emilyyyymarie/Air-WASH/README.md

 This code calculates the DALYs for LC, ALRI, COPD, Stroke, and IHD

 ## Navigating Results
-Results is organzied by countries, with a folder for Uganda and Vietnam There are files divided by adults and children including:
+Results is organized by countries, with a folder for Uganda and Vietnam There are files divided by adults and children including:
 1) PM2.5 data
 2) DALYs from Air Pollution
 3) DALYs from Drinking water

 ## Plotting

+### Master_Script_Plotting.R
-Master_Script_Plotting.R runs the code to produce the plots Given a country, this calls the file AirWASHPlots_Indicatedcountry_adult_and_child This reads in the results, and produces plots of the indoor air pollution, drinking water DALYs, IAP DALYs, and plot of the DALYs difference.
+This file runs the code to produce the plots
+Given a country, this calls the file AirWASHPlots_Indicatedcountry_adult_and_child.R This reads in the results, and produces plots of the indoor air pollution, drinking water DALYs, IAP DALYs, and plot of the DALYs difference.

+### AirWASHPlots_Indicatedcountry_adult_and_child_manuscriptPlots_only
+Produces the plots specific to the corresponding manuscript and output files.
+This calls on several files, Plot_read_variables.R (reads in variables) and Plot_SD_calculations.R (calculates 95% CI from results).
+It also calls files which do calculations to produce plots: plot_calculations.R, Plot_calculations_diff_total.R, Plot_calculations_Total.R, and Plotting_Generate_Totals.R

+### Air_water_code_person_log_removal_wateronly.R
+Produces the output for the plots showing the change in water DALYs for each log removal value

 ## Uncertainty
 Air_WASH_Master_Uncertainty.R runs the code to produce the uncertainty outputs.
 For a given number of runs, input population, country of interest, and person of interest, it runs the UncertaintyAnalysis_distribution file.
 This file has the given distributions to run the uncertainty.
 The uncertainty ranges are calculated for the low, average and high values of the distributions, and then plotted.
+This calls the Air_water_code_uncertainty_code.R which runs the uncertainty analysis.

+This calls several files including RelativeRisk_uncertainty.R ( a modified Relative Risk file to calculate uncertainty).